 Tasha is a gorgeous tiger with a long slender body.
 She has a brilliant orange coat and semi-circle black stripes coming from the middle of her forehead down to her eyes.
 She also has very small stripes (eyebrows) above her eyes.

-Tasha is located on Pine Forest down the road a bit from Max and Christian Tigers and next to the back part of Mona and Moki Tigers' enclosure.
+Tasha is located on Pine Forest next to Mona and Moki Tigers' enclosure.
+Across the tour path are Mila and Riley Tigers, and just down from her are Roscoe and Camilla Tigers.
 Tasha is off tour due to her nervous and anxious nature.
 She startles very easily and gets nervous around large groups of people and loud noises.

 Tasha was rescued along with 3 other tigers from a roadside zoo in Alabama.
 "Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America The roadside zoo that Tasha came from, was shut down due to many violations but the woman who owned it was allowed to keep her animals.
 It was not until her health started to decline years later, and her family had power of attorney that we were asked to come rescue them.
 It is always important to research a place before you visit it.
 Ask questions and find out why they exist and what their goals are.